telerik/blazor-docs/globalization/localization.md

 ## Basics

 The localization of the Telerik components builds on top of the standard .NET mechanisms.
-Familiarity with Blazor localization is required to setup Telerik component localization successfully:
+Familiarity with Blazor localization is required to set up Telerik component localization successfully:

 * [ASP.NET Core Blazor Globalization and Localization](https://learn.microsoft.com/en-us/aspnet/core/blazor/globalization-localization)
 * [Globalization and Localization in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/localization)